About this course:

-When suicide ideation is assessed, and the patient denies or minimizes suicide risk or declines treatment, the health care provider should request the patient's permission to contact friends, family, or outpatient treatment providers in order to corroborate the information.
-HIPAA allows a clinician to make these contacts without the patient's permission when the clinician believes the patient may be a danger to self or other.
-Additional suggestions from the Joint Commission in their Sentinel Event Alert #56 are:
+When a patient assessment indicates, action should be taken immediately, as it is a life or death matter.
+If an at-risk patient denies or minimizes suicide risk or declines treatment, the healthcare provider should request the patient's permission to contact friends, family, or outpatient treatment providers to corroborate the information.
+HIPAA allows a clinician to make these contacts without the patient's permission when the clinician believes the patient may be a danger to self or others (US Department of Health and Human Services [USDHHS], 2020).
+Additional suggestions from the NPSGs include:

-- One-on-one observation in a safe health care environment is essential for patients assessed to be an acute suicidal threat.
+- One-on-one observation in a safe healthcare environment is essential for patients assessed to be an acute suicidal threat.

 - Conduct safety planning collaboratively with the patient to identify possible coping strategies.
 Resources for reducing risks should be identified and given to the patient.
 Evidence indicates that a "no-suicide contract" does not prevent suicide and is not recommended by experts in the field.
-The details of the safety plan should be reviewed with the patient at every interaction until the patient is no longer considered at risk for suicide.
+The safety plan details should be reviewed with the patient at every interaction until the patient is no longer considered at risk for suicide.

-- Establish a collaborative, ongoing, and systematic assessment and treatment process with the patient involving the patient's other providers, family and friends as appropriate.
+- Establish a collaborative, ongoing, and systematic assessment and treatment process with the patient involving the patient's other providers, family, and friends as appropriate.